Lets keep it simple, Using simple architectures to outperform deeper and more complex architectures: Experiments

 \subsection{CIFAR10/100}

-The CIFAR10/100 \cite{Krizhevsky_LearningMultipleLayers_2009} datasets includes 60,000 color images of which 50,000 belong to training set and 10,000 are reserved for testing (validation).
+The CIFAR10/100 \cite{Krizhevsky_LearningMultipleLayers_2009} datasets includes 60,000 color images of which 50,000 belong to the training set and 10,000 are reserved for testing (validation).
 These images are divided into 10 and 100 classes respectively and classification performance is evaluated using top-1 error.
-Table \ref{tab:cifar} shows the results achieved by different architectures.\\ We tried two different configurations for CIFAR10 experiment, one with no data-augmentation i.e. zero-padding and normalization and another one using data-augmentation.
+Table \ref{tab:cifar} shows the results achieved by different architectures.\\ We tried two different configurations for CIFAR10 experiment, one with no data-augmentation i.e. zero-padding and normalization, and another one using data-augmentation.
 We name them Arch1 and Arch2 respectively.
-The Arc1 achieves a new state of the art in CIFAR10 when no data-augmentation is used and the Arc2 achieves 95.32\%.
-In addition to the normal architecture, we used a modified version on CIFAR100 and achieved 74.86\% with data-augmentation.
-Since it had more parameters we did not include it in the following table.
+The Arc1 achieves a new state of the art in CIFAR10 when no data-augmentation is used and the Arc2 achieves 95.51\% on CIFAR10 and 78.37\% on CIFAR100 outperforming all major architectures except the 36m variant of WRN.
 More results are provided in the appendix.

 *Note that the Fractional Max Pooling \cite{Graham_FractionalMaxpooling_2014} uses a deeper architecture and also uses extreme data augmentation. $*$ means No zero-padding or normalization with dropout and $\dagger$ means Standard data-augmentation- with dropout.
-To our knowledge, our architecture has the state of the art result, without aforementioned data-augmentations.
+To our knowledge, our architecture has the state of the art result, without the aforementioned data-augmentations.